mobileka/scope-applicator/readme.md

 Two more scope configuration options should be implemented:

-1. `allowEmpty` - by default empty parameters (an empty string) are not passed as a scope argument.
+1. ~~`allowEmpty` - by default empty parameters (an empty string) are not passed as a scope arguments.
 This is made to allow default scope argument values.
-This behavior should be possible to change because sometimes a scope can accept an empty string as an argument.
+This behavior should be possible to change because sometimes a scope can accept an empty string as an argument.~~

-2. `in` - this option will filter parameters and make sure that their values are enumerated in `in` array.
+2. `in` - this option will filter parameters and make sure that their values are enumerated in `in` array

-I also want to make a video tutorial explaining usage and internals.
+3. Make a video tutorial explaining usage and internals

 ### Credits